Whats it all about ?????

 Thursday 27 February 2020

-For Sale: Indian 640 Sport Scout Stroker 57cu"
+SOLD: Indian 640 Sport Scout Stroker 57cu"

 After a lot of consideration I have decided to put my 1940 Indian 640 57cu" Stroker Sport Scout on the market, it was built with the intention to go flat track and hillclimb racing but due to work commitments and family considerations I know that will never happen so it is time to move on.